-Ingredients: Water extract of lavender, sugar, and pectin
+Contains: Raw cane sugar, Water extract of lavender, and pectin.

 Smoke Camp Crafts – Weston, WV

 Smoke Camp Crafts runs a farm-based business as a vehicle for preserving biodiversity and empowering community members to realize their potential as producers.
 We currently save seeds and promote the spread of native populations of plants on Smoke Camp Crafts’ land and the land of other growers that we work with.
 A small pay-what-you-can-afford farm stand offering plants, seeds and produce for sale to help other growers get started, an urban botanical garden and herb library, the annual purchase of dandelions and other herbs from local harvesters, and the employment of six full-time farm workers are a few ways Smoke Camp Crafts is inspiring and supporting the community it operates in.
 We are inspired daily by our founder Dot Mongillion.
 Smoke Camp Crafts was founded by Dot Montgillion in 1978 shortly after she and her husband Bob Montgillion moved to Smoke Camp Road in Weston, WV.
 She had a lifelong interest in botany, gardening and herbal medicine.
 Her signature “Road Kill Jam,” featuring apples, raspberries and black walnuts, reflects her sense of humor and deep sense of place.
 I am honored to keep Dot’s legacy alive by continuing to produce and sell Dot’s delicious jams, jellies and teas. – Kara Vaneck

 The Story Behind the Cabin